○ 9 min read

 Why It's Tough to Stay Hydrated at the Beach

-A day at the beach should be easy breezy, but sometimes staying hydrated is hard!
+A day at the beach should be easy and breezy, but sometimes staying hydrated is hard!
 One reason it can be a challenge to stay hydrated while enjoying yourself at the beach is that a lot of people just don’t realize they might be getting a little dehydrated until it’s too late.
 Especially if you are in and out of the water, you may not even realize you’re sweating.
 Salt water also draws fluids out of the body at a quicker rate than usual.
 Being out in the sun makes you sweat more, and if you’re distracted or just having a great time, it might be difficult to judge how dehydrated you are.
 Playing beach volleyball, being active in the water, or just even walking around will further increase the rate you sweat, leading to common dehydration.

 Symptoms to Look Out For